 SoundHound's success and competitive position depend in large part on its ability to obtain and maintain intellectual property rights protecting its products and technologies.
 We rely on a combination of patents, copyrights, trademarks, trade secrets, confidentiality provisions and licensing arrangements to establish and protect SoundHound's intellectual property and proprietary rights.
 Unauthorized parties may attempt to copy or discover aspects of SoundHound's products or to obtain, license, sell or otherwise use information that we regard as proprietary.
 Policing unauthorized use of SoundHound's products is difficult and we may not be able to protect its technology from unauthorized use.
-Additionally, SoundHound's competitors may independently develop technologies that are substantially the same or superior to its technologies.
+Additionally, SoundHound's competitors may independently develop technologies that are substantially the same or superior to its technologies and that do not infringe its rights.
+In these cases, we would be unable to prevent its competitors from selling or licensing these similar or superior technologies.
 In addition, the laws of some foreign countries do not protect SoundHound's proprietary rights to the same extent as the laws of the United States.
 Although the source code for SoundHound's proprietary software is protected both as a trade secret and as a copyrighted work, litigation may be necessary to enforce its intellectual property rights, to protect its trade secrets, to determine the validity and scope of the proprietary rights of others, or to defend against claims of infringement or invalidity.
 Litigation, regardless of the outcome, can be very expensive and can divert management's efforts.